beluganos/beluganos/doc/configure-netconf.md

 - Others
 	- The settings of white-box switches (like `dp_id`) cannot changed by NETCONF.
 You should use ansible.
 	- The settings of sub-IF (VLAN at routed port) should be operated at the same time of physical IF.
-	- The interface settings under `beluganos-interfaced` module should be added **before** adding interface under `beluganos-network-instances`.
+	- The interface settings under `beluganos-interface` module should be added **before** adding interface under `beluganos-network-instances`.
 	- The settings of network instance's name should be matched at `ribxd.conf` which is located at `/etc/lxcinit/<container-type>`.
 This restrictions will be removed at next release.

 ### Sample operations